 Management Development Training

-Every organisation needs managers who can perform effectively in their job and have therefore benefited from good management development training.
-Research carried out by The Development Company indicates that managers are still promoted because they are good at the task and not because they have the competence to be a good manager.
-Therefore the best sales person becomes the sales manager, which is a completely different role.
+Every organisation needs managers who can perform effectively in their job and have, therefore, benefited from good management development training.
+Research carried out by The Development Company shows that managers are still promoted because they are good at the task.
+The research showed it was not because they have the competence to be an excellent manager.
+Therefore, the best sales person becomes the sales manager, which is a completely different role.

 Here are the top 8 subject areas within management development training:

-A manager needs to have self awareness.
-If a person is managing others and they have no idea of their impact on others, this can have negative results.
+A manager needs to have self-awareness.
+If a person is managing others and they do not know their impact on others, this can have negative results.

 Feedback is essential for growth and development.
 A good manager will ask for feedback on their management style and provide timely and constructive feedback to their staff.

 Be a good listener

 Time and time again when we research what we consider being the most effective communication skill, listening comes up top of the list.
 All human beings like attention and being a good listener means you will be one of those people we enjoy being around.
 Good listeners are trusted, and they often find out valuable information.
 Learning to use active listening is a valuable management skill.

 A good manager will know how and when to use the push and pull style of influencing.
 They will not have a one size fits all approach to every person or every situation.
 They will always aim for an agreeable solution.